Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: Experiments

 \section{Experiments}

-We conduct four experiments.
-Firstly, we compare the LB with MC-integration on rotated MNIST in \Cref{subsec:exp1_rotated_MNIST} to show its performance on dataset shift tasks.
-Secondly, we compare the LB to the MC-integral in the example application of out-of-distribution (OOD) detection (\Cref{subsec:exp2_numbers}).
-Thirdly, we compare their computational cost and contextualize the speed-up for the prediction process in \Cref{subsec:exp3_time}.
+We conduct multiple experiments.
+Firstly, we compare the LB to the MC-integral on a 2D toy example (\Cref{subsec:exp1_2D_toy}).
+Secondly, we apply the same comparison to out-of-distribution (OOD) detection in many settings (\Cref{subsec:exp2_numbers}).
+Thirdly, we compare the commonly used probit approximation to the LB in \cref{subsec:exp_probit_lb} Fourthly, we compare their computational cost and contextualize the speed-up for the prediction process in \Cref{subsec:exp3_time}.
 Finally, in \Cref{subsec:exp4_imagenet}, we present analysis on ImageNet \citep{ImageNet2015} to demonstrate the scalability of the LB and the advantage of having a full Dirichlet distribution over softmax outputs.
-For a preliminary experiment to showcase useful features of the LB on the MNIST dataset and further analysis, we refer the reader to \Cref{appendix_D_experiments}.
-The exact experimental setups can be found in the accompanying anonymized GitHub repository.\footnote{\url{https://github.com/19219181113/LB_for_BNNs}}
+We extended Laplace torch \citep{laplace2021} for the experiments.
+Code can be found in the accompanying GitHub repository.\footnote{\url{https://github.com/mariushobbhahn/LB_for_BNNs_official}}